-Direct Cremation Service from $1,499 Call (855) 950-5110
+Direct Cremation Service from $1,695 Call (855) 950-5110

-Dealing with a recent death is an extremely sad and stressful experience, this article outlines some of the basic requirements and legislation in Ontario governing funeral homes and what to do when a death occurs.
+Dealing with a recent death is an extremely sad and stressful experience.
+This article outlines some of the basic requirements and legislation in Ontario governing funeral homes and what to do when a death occurs.

 There are in the region of 700 Funeral Homes in Ontario, around 70 cemeteries, and 60 crematoriums in Ontario.
-All Funeral Homes are listed on Canadian Funerals Online to assist you to locate a licensed local Funeral Provider at your time of need.
+All Funeral Homes are listed on Canadian Funerals Online to assist you in locating a licensed local Funeral Provider in your time of need.

-What to do when a death occurs
+What to do when a death occurs in Ontario

 Who has the responsibility for paying for funeral arrangements?